kailiang-zhong/DESCN/README.md

 All experiments uses GPU for training and `CUDA Verson:11.4`
 ## Code usage
 `main.py`: main process for all models, except X-learner.
+The codes determines whether to enable sub-loss by setting the weight to 0 or not.
+Different models will enable different sub-loss.

 `x_learner_main.py`: main process for X-learner(NN based).
 `eval4real_data.py`: evaluation process for LAZADA real dataset.
 `eval.py`: evaluation process for ACIC2019 dataset.
-`search_parames.py`: A tool for scheduling training, prediction and evaluation.
+`search_parames.py`: A serial scheduling tool, which can specify the model hyper-parameter file, evaluation code, dataset through the command line, and conveniently complete the whole process.

 A convenient way to call training and evaluation code serially:\
 ```python search_params.py main.py eval4real_data.py  ./conf4models/lzd_real_data/DESCN.txt 1 {path_to_train_npz} {path_to_test_npz}```\